Top fitness trackers for 2020

 |20 ATM||Resistant to pressure equivalent to a depth of 200 metres.
 Splashproof, shower proof, swimming and snorkelling.
 Surface diving and watersports, but no deep-water diving.|

-Our tough lab tests go the extra mile, with specialist lab equipment to check the accuracy of the tracking capabilities of each device, meaning you'll be able to precisely monitor your activity and fitness.
-Our panel of users gets to grips with the trackers over a number of weeks, so you can be sure we have the best advice when it comes to set-up, ease of use and comfort.
+Our tests go the extra mile, using specialist lab equipment to check the accuracy of the tracking capabilities of each device.
+Our panel of users gets to grips with the trackers over a number of weeks, so that we can tell you how easy to use and comfortable to wear each device is, too.